Linda: | In our culture people often try to chop up time with mathematical precision. It's unnatural. |

 "I'm too busy to think."

-"I'd like to – on another occasion."
+"I'd like to on some other occasion."

-How often have I talked this way,
+How often do we talk this way,

-How often have I said "sometime"
+How often do we say "sometime"

-knowing it meant "never"?
+knowing it will translate as "never"?

 Do "afterwards" or "later"